Auto Tips & Advice

 Which Michelin tires should I choose for my electric car?

-While Michelin tires are suitable for EVs, some respond to specific driving demands.
+While Michelin tires are EV Ready, some respond to specific driving demands.

-• A driver of a sedan is more likely to prioritize safety and driving comfort for peace of mind.
+- A driver of a sedan is more likely to prioritize a quiet ride and driving comfort for peace of mind.
 If you can relate to this profile, then the Michelin CrossClimate2 is designed for drivers like you.

-• To get the most miles from your fuel tank or range from your EV batteries, combined with low noise for a quiet, comfortable ride, seek the Primacy family of tires.
+- To get excellent efficiency, combined with low noise for a quiet, comfortable ride, seek the Primacy family of tires.

 For more information, click on the tires below